garden-io/garden/docs/reference/commands.md

       # The version string of the action's source.
       sourceVersion:

-      # The short version string of the action.
+      # The version string of the action.
       versionString:

-      # The full version string of the action.
-      versionStringFull:

       # Map with the version strings of the action's dependencies.
       dependencyVersions: